Ko Phi Phi Don: Environment

 Most of the Phi Phi Islands are in a protected marine reserve, part of Hat Noppharat Thara-Mu Ko Phi Phi National Park.
-But parts of Phi Phi Don are outside the park's jurisdiction, and under the jurisdiction of, and funded by, the Ao Nang Tambon Administrative Organisation (TAO).
-Its budget is based on the number of permanent, registered residents and takes no account of visitors.
+But parts of Phi Phi Don are outside the park's jurisdiction and are under the jurisdiction of and funded by the Ao Nang Tambon Administrative Organisation (TAO).
+Its budget is based on the number of permanent, registered residents and does not account for visitors.
 The island has very few documented residents.
 Most who service the tourist trade are registered residents elsewhere in Thailand.
 The number of residents, permanent and temporary, is dwarfed by the number of visitors.
 Thus, the Ao Nang TAO allocates only about 170 million baht per year to the Phi Phis.
 Underfunding has contributed to serious environmental issues.

 Solid waste

 The Phi Phi Islands in 2014 produced an average of 25 tonnes of solid waste a day, jumping to 40 tonnes during the high season that runs roughly from November to April.
 All tourists arriving on the island pay a 20 baht fee at Ton Sai Pier to assist in "keeping Ko Phi Phi clean".
-The money, up to 20,000 baht per day (2014), is then paid to a private company to haul roughly 20 tonnes of rubbish from the island daily to Krabi for disposal.
+The money, up to 20,000 baht per day (2014), is then paid to a private company to haul roughly 20 tonnes of rubbish from the island to Krabi for disposal.
 In 2014, the Ao Nang TAO paid 600,000 baht per month for this service.
 Collections from visitors amount to only about a third of the sum needed to effectively handle the solid waste generated.

 Water: potable and waste

 According to a research team from Kasetsart University's Faculty of Engineering, Phi Phi Don suffers from a severe shortage of clean freshwater.
-The problem stems from the period of low rainfall coinciding with the high tourist season, exacerbated by improper handling of wastewater.
-During the driest period of the year, from November to April, the island is packed with tourists, causing water demand to spike.
-There is no rainfall to top up the two freshwater ponds that are the only sources of piped water on the island.
-The limited supply drives the cost of piped water up, in turn driving businesses to sink wells to tap ground water.
+The problem stems from a period of low rainfall coinciding with the high tourist season, exacerbated by improper wastewater management.
+During the driest period of the year, from November to April, the island is packed with tourists, which spikes water demand.
+There is no rainfall to replenish the two freshwater ponds, which are the only sources of piped water on the island.
+The limited supply drives up the cost of piped water, in turn driving businesses to drill wells to tap groundwater.
 This lowers the water table.
 Lowering aquifer water levels allows seawater to encroach on groundwater.
-In addition, the island's water treatment plant cannot handle the volume of waste water generated, meaning that excess untreated waste water is flushed into the sea where it also contaminates groundwater.
+In addition, the island's water treatment plant cannot handle the volume of wastewater generated, so excess untreated wastewater is discharged into the sea, contaminating groundwater.
 Short of substantial infrastructure investment, the lead Kasetsart researcher recommended that the number of visitors be capped at the carrying capacity of the island: 12,000 to 27,000 people per day.
-Her recommendation was prefigured in 2015 by a member of Thailand's National Reform Council, who called Phi Phi a "slum" and recommending capping tourist numbers.
+Her recommendation was prefigured in 2015 by a member of Thailand's National Reform Council, who called Phi Phi a "slum" and recommended capping tourist numbers.